aaltsys/doc-newwares/billing/05_apply.rst

 Note that the filter allows selection by **Account** rather than **Group**, and the code **1S** of associated rates is auto-filled.

-See the :ref:`bill-recurring` article for more information on how recurring storage charges are calculated and audited.
+See the :ref:`bill_recurring` article for more information on how recurring storage charges are calculated and audited.